-Maryland had proposed to conduct approximately 700 New Entrant Safety audits within the statutory time frames during the FY2020.
-Through the first three quarters of FFY20, Maryland had conducted well over 600 audits.
-The large majority of the audits were conducted by six civilian compliance auditors who are assigned to the "Audit Compliance Enforcement Section (ACES)" of the Maryland State Police (MSP), Commercial Vehicle Enforcement Division (CVED).
-The civilian auditors assigned to ACES are dedicated full-time by CVED to conduct New Entrant Audits and Compliance Review Interventions.
-The auditors currently spend about 85% of their work time conducting New Entrant Safety Audits.
+Maryland proposes to conduct approximately 700 New Entrant Safety audits within the statutory time frames during the FY2020.
+The large majority of the audits will be conducted by six civilian compliance auditors who are assigned to the "Audit Compliance Enforcement Section (ACES)" of the Maryland State Police (MSP), Commercial Vehicle Enforcement Division (CVED).
+The civilian auditors assigned to ACES are dedicated full-time by CVED to conduct New Entrant Audits, Compliance Review Interventions and Preventive Maintenance Audits (Periodic Inspection Program).
+The auditors currently spend about 80% of their work time conducting New Entrant Safety Audits, with the remaining balance of work time spent on Compliance Review Interventions, Preventive Maintenance Audits and other MCSAP activities.
 The six members of the section are supervised by a civilian manager who assigns, monitors and reviews all audits and interventions for completeness.
 The auditors are also cross-trained as certified MCSAP inspectors giving them the ability to conduct safety inspections on vehicles and drivers if necessary.
 It is estimated that approximately 10% of the audits will be conducted by sworn MCSAP certified inspectors (troopers) assigned to CVED who are not in the ACES Unit.
 The troopers have received specialized training in order to conduct the New Entrant audits on an overtime basis in addition to their general MCSAP related duties.

-Through the first three quarters of FFY2020, auditors have conducted over 600 audits and are on pace to complete over 800 audits, meeting or exceeding our goals set for FY2020, the first year of our multi-year eCVSP.
+Through the first three quarters of FFY2019, auditors have conducted nearly 600 audits and are on pace to complete close to 1000 audits.
+It is projected that Maryland will see a reduction in the number of audits completed in FY2020 as investigators adjust to conducting a much larger number of off-site audits and become more familiar with the process.
 Investigators are expected to increase the number of completed New Entrant Audits in 2021 and again in 2022.
 In past years, ACES auditors had been spending approximately 40% of their work time conducting New Entrant audits.
-The number of audits conducted has been increasing over the years to where auditors now spend approximately 85% of their time on New Entrant audits.
-This percentage is expected to be maintained over the remaining two years.
+The number of audits conducted has been increasing over the years to where auditors now spend approximately 80% of their time on New Entrant audits.
+This percentage is expected to be maintained over the next three years.
 Grant funding will be utilized to ensure that Maryland auditors complete all New Entrant safety audits within the statutory twelve month or 120 day time frames after new carrier entry.
 In most cases, ACES auditors attempt to complete all non-passenger motor carrier New Entrant audits within 90 days after entry.
 All audits will be completed thoroughly and efficiently, with proper monitoring and oversight, to ensure that all program participants are in full compliance with all commercial motor vehicle safety and hazardous materials regulations.
 Overdue New Entrant Audits will be identified by the overdue list provided by FMCSA and by the list available through "NEWS."
-When a New Entrant audit is prioritized for completion.
+When a New Entrant Audits is identified as being overdue, or with an approaching due date, the ACES Unit supervisor will contact the assigned investigator to ensure that the audit is prioratized for completion.
 The supervisor will closely monitor those identified audits and will conduct follow-up inquiries with the investigator.
 The supervisor with ensure that program deficiencies are identified quickly and changes made to maintain effective and efficient audits.